Compliance Toolkit for Programmable Messaging

 If the message falls within Quiet Hours, Compliance Toolkit classifies the message using AI/ML model as essential or non-essential.
 This classification is based on the message content and context.

-- Marketing and promotional campaigns like discounts, loyalty points, and flash sales
+- Marketing and promotional campaigns like discounts, loyalty rewards, and flash sales

 - Charity or events-related broadcasts